Dojde/Hellmark.github.io/education.md

 <span style="font-size: 16px; line-height: normal;">

 <h2>Master's Thesis</h2>
 My master's thesis is performed at [Iternio](https://iternio.com/) and investigates the vehicle routing problem, which is a generalization of the traveling salesman problem.
 The vehicle routing problem is an combinatorial optimization and integer programming problem.
 In my work I have developed a framework which allows one to easily change algroithms and analyze, compare and disply obtained solutions.
-The basic structure of the framework is displayed in the image below.